alwinb/reurl/README.md

 Re-URL
 ======

-Relative (and absolute) URL parser and manipulation library.
+Absolute and Relative URL parser and manipulation library.

-(Some work still in progress.)

-Features:
+(Getting there...)

 * Small code base.
 * Supports working with relative URLs.
+* Supports working with non-normalized URLs.
+* Optionaland configurable support for Windows drive letters and backslash separators.
 * Optional coercion to base URLs as defined in the [WhatWG URL Standard][1].
-* Configurable support for Windows drive letters and backslash separators.

 [1]: https://url.spec.whatwg.org/